lyager/traceit/README.md

 ## License

-Software is provided as is.
-You can use it, link it statically, but please send constructive feedback and changes/additions back.
+Distributed under LGPL.
+Use it, but don't change the license and please send constructive feedback and changes/additions back.

 For the greater good..